 - Accept debit card, credit card and bank account payments for a low fee

-- Operate under your company or business name
+- Operate in your company or business name

 - Manage Users, allowing you to give separate access rights to each our your employees